 This page may contain affiliate links, please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page

-Scroll on down for more ways to serve this tart besides Valentine's Day, because it's a delicious dessert to serve anytime, especially if you are CRAVING CHOCOLATE!
+Scroll down for more ways to serve this tart besides Valentine’s Day, because it’s a delicious dessert to serve anytime, especially if you are CRAVING CHOCOLATE!

 Before we get started I want you to know, this recipe is not hard to make.
 With a simple shortcrust dough and the four-ingredient rich chocolate ganache, this dessert comes together with little effort.
 The biggest requirement for this tart is giving the dough and ganache time to chill.